kinne174/BigDataBowl_2018/README.md

 information and then a penalized logistic regression to predict success.

+The corresponding paper can be read here: https://arxiv.org/abs/2003.05428

 An example of my route classification for a random game:

 ![route classification](https://github.com/kinne174/BigDataBowl_2018/blob/master/pictures/all_routes.PNG)